APCO (company): State Department

-Controversy

-The Advancement of Sound Science Coalition controversy
+Advancement of Sound Science Coalition

 The "Sound Science Coalition" (TASSC) was created in 1993 by Phillip Morris and APCO in response to a 1992 United States Environmental Protection Agency (EPA) report which identified secondhand smoke as a Group A human carcinogen.
 TASSC developed local coalitions to influence media, legislators, and the public, and recruited scientists and researchers to support Philip Morris's position.
 Nonetheless, TASSC described itself as "a not-for-profit coalition advocating the use of sound science in public policy decision making."
 TASSC's links to the tobacco industry were minimized as part of APCO's strategy for TASSC to appear to be an independent national grassroots coalition.
 To conceal this relationship, TASSC broadened their focus to question other scientific topics, notable among them global warming.

 Malaysia

 On March 30, 2010, Malaysian opposition leader Anwar Ibrahim alleged in the Malaysian parliament (the Dewan Rakyat) that the 1Malaysia concept was mirrored after "One Israel" concept and designed by Mindteams Sdn Bhd, a branch in Malaysia of APCO Worldwide.
 He alleged that APCO also created the One Israel concept in 1999 for then Israeli's Prime Minister Ehud Barak.
 Both APCO and the Barisan Nasional government stated that Anwar's allegation was untrue.
 Malaysian lawmakers have tabled a motion to censure Anwar for misleading the Parliament over his 1Malaysia-One Israel allegations which were passed by the Parliament on April 22, 2010.